BIRDSOpenSource/Build-A-Satellite/_com-members/com-guide.md

 {:toc}
 This introduction is an overview of the project, how it is organised, and how it works.

-This guide is for...A guide for project managers of a satellite team can be an invaluable resource, especially in navigating the complexities of space projects.
-Here’s a framework to get started:

-## Scope and Purpose
+## Role and Responsibilities of the COM Team
 {:toc}

-## Key Responsibilities
+## Satellite Communication Basics
 {:toc}

-## Project Phases and Milestones
+## Frequency Selection and Licensing
 {:toc}

-## Systems Engineering and Technical Overview
+## Transmitter and Receiver Design
 {:toc}

-## Documentation Management
+## Antenna Design and Configuration
 {:toc}

-## Risk Management
+## Signal Processing and Data Encoding
 {:toc}

-## Regulatory and Compliance
+## Link Budget Analysis
 {:toc}

-## Project Management Tools and Techniques
+## Testing and Validation
 {:toc}

-## Leadership and Team Dynamics
+## Documentation and Version Control
 {:toc}

-## Resources for Further Learning
+## Tools and Resources for COM Teams
-{:toc}

-## Templates and Checklists
 {:toc}